Esophageal stricture - benign

 Toggle: English / Spanish

-Benign esophageal stricture is a narrowing of the esophagus (the tube from the mouth to the stomach) that causes swallowing difficulties.
+Benign esophageal stricture is a narrowing of the esophagus (the tube from the mouth to the stomach).
+It causes swallowing difficulties.

-Benign means that it is not caused by cancer of esophagus.
+Benign means that it is not caused by cancer of the esophagus.

 Esophageal stricture can be caused by:

 - Injuries caused by an endoscope.